 Before we kick off, this little bit of info that will help a lot: health insurance is just an umbrella term for two types of cover, which are Hospital insurance and Extras insurance.

-Hospital insurance covers you when you’re admitted to hospital for treatment (e.g. surgery), while Extras insurance covers everyday healthcare costs like dental work and glasses.
+Hospital insurance covers you when you’re admitted to hospital for treatment (e.g. surgery), while Extras insurance covers everyday healthcare costs like dental, optical and urgent ambulance.

 Alright!
 Let's get into those tips...